mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 ### Enter Name Screen
 - Displays the game title in ASCII and a ready message in ASCII art.
-- Displays the user current score and any previous high score.
+- Displays the user's current score and any previous high score.
 - Displays a user prompt asking the user to enter their name and briefly explains valid name formatting.
 - If this is a repeat game, the prompt instead asks if the user wants to keep their existing name from their previous game or enter a new name.
 - Stores the user name to display on the following screens and to record user's score if a high score is achieved.